andrewnyr/old-as211562/content/pages/peering.md

 *   andrewnet currently is only on the [Experimental Virtual Internet Exchange](https://evix.org/).

 *   andrewnet's Toronto peering router is located with the upstream, [GoCodeIt](https://bgp.he.net/AS62513).
-This box is hosted on the cloud provider, [Xenyth](https://xenyth.net/?affid=29).
+This box is hosted on the cloud provider, [Xenyth](https://xenyth.net/?affid=29) at Equinix TR2.

 <!---->